alimoatasem/bank_app1/README.md

 # bank_app

-Uses a local database stored on your phone using SQLite Database to store transaction histories and data locally and be alble to save the data.
+Uses a local database stored on your phone using SQLite Database to store transaction histories and data locally and be able to save the data.

 Link to demo of the App:
 https://youtu.be/6FxJ6aNI_4M